chmduquesne/blog/content/operations-research-and-beer-drinking.md

 Conclusion
 ----------

-Last month (and that is what motivated me to write this article), a friend of mine had the opportunity to get some Westvleteren and he invited me to taste them, offering me the opportunity to "finish my trip".
+Three months ago, one of my best friends had the opportunity to get some Westvleteren and he invited me to taste them, offering me the opportunity to "finish my trip".
 For the record, the Westvleteren 12 is ranked the best beer in the world by [ratebeer.com][10].
 Needless to say, I enjoyed it very much.
-I also kept the capsules as a souvenir:
+He let me keep the capsules as a souvenir:

 ![westvleteren.jpg](images/westvleteren.jpg)

-I realized this story was the perfect opportunity to share my feeling that Operations Research is everywhere.
-I hope you enjoyed it!

 [![Our actual map during the trip](images/belgium_trip.resized.jpg "Our actual map during the trip")][11]